AlexSmall96/Smart-Work/README.md

 ## Other programs used
 - [https://dbdiagram.io/home](dbdiagram) was used to create the database schema diagram.
+- [https://www.figma.com](Figma) was used to create site logic and react architecture diagrams.
+- Am i responsive
+- Colour pallete
 - Github
 - Gitpod
+-

 # Deployment